lojikil/thorn-linux/README.md

-﻿A Debian-based penetration testing oriented Linux distribution with an additional focus on being a daily-driver with anonymity features
+﻿A Debian-based research and development platform for information security, Thorn Linux is made to keep users up to date with the latest cybersecurity news while providing a hardened and anonymized penetration-testing environment.

 Current State: Work in progress, pre-first release